Get honest answers to the most common questions and concerns about seller financing, subject to deals, and creative finance strategies.

 This setup is safer, more transparent, and more reliable than most landlord/tenant setups or even many traditional closings.

 Creative financing always uses a professional third party to protect both the seller and the buyer.
-In our system, two different neutral parties are involved: one handles the monthly payments, and the other holds the deed inside the land trust.
+In our system, two different neutral parties are involved: one handles the monthly payments, and the other holds the deed inside the revocable living trust.

 A licensed loan servicing company collects and distributes all payments.
 This protects the seller by making sure the existing mortgage is paid on time and removes the buyer's ability to "stop paying" without the seller being notified.